circlol/newload/README.md

 - **Program Installation** (Chrome, VLC, Acrobat, Zoom)

-  [^Use switch parameter -SkipProgramInstall to skip this section]:
+  [^]: Use switch parameter -SkipProgramInstall to skip this section

 - **Mother Computer's Specific Branding** (Wallpaper, Support Info in Settings)

-  [^Use switch parameter -SkipBranding to skip this section]:
+  [^]: Use switch parameter -SkipBranding to skip this section

 - **Custom Start Menu and Taskbar Layout**